MathsandDataNYU/web/content/madplus.md

 This is joint work with students Yaodong Yu, Ryan Chan, Haozhi Qi of Berkeley, Dr. Chong You now at Google Research, and Professor John Wright of Columbia University.

+#### <a name="nowak"></a> Robert D. Nowak (University of Wisconsin-Madison): Banach Space Representer Theorems for Neural Networks

+This talk presents a variational framework to understand the properties of functions learned by neural networks fit to data.
+The framework is based on total variation semi-norms defined in the Radon domain, which is naturally suited to the analysis of neural activation functions (ridge functions).
+Finding a function that fits a dataset while having a small semi-norm is posed as an infinite dimensional variational optimization.
+We derive a representer theorem showing that finite-width neural networks are solutions to the variational problem.
+The representer theorem is reminiscent of the classical reproducing kernel Hilbert space representer theorem, but we show that neural networks are solutions in a non-Hilbertian Banach space.
+While the learning problems are posed in an infinite dimensional function space, similar to kernel methods, they can be recast as finite-dimensional neural network training problems.
+These neural network training problems have regularizers which are related to the well-known weight decay and path-norm regularizers.
+Thus, the results provide new insight into functional characteristics of overparameterized neural networks and also into the design neural network regularizers.
+Our results also provide new theoretical support for a number of empirical findings in deep learning architectures including the benefits of “skip connections”, sparsity, and low-rank structures.
+This is joint work with Rahul Parhi.

+Bio: Robert D. Nowak holds the Nosbusch Professorship in Engineering at the University of Wisconsin-Madison, where his research focuses on signal processing, machine learning, optimization, and statistics.